 Bond actions are taken when an entry is distributed prior to FDA release and cannot be redelivered, or when an article has been detained and refused and the article is not destroyed or exported in accordance with the requirements of the law.

 If district has evidence the entry, or any portion of an entry subject to FDA jurisdiction, was disposed of in violation of the terms of the appropriate Act, or its regulations, or of the terms of the bond, (see 19 CFR Section 113.62(l)(1)) they should immediately contact the appropriate Customs office.

 The district, upon receiving evidence the refused article was not exported or destroyed should immediately investigate the matter.
+See Section 6.1.3 of the IOM, Investigations Involving the Import Process.
 Send a detailed statement showing the importer's liability under the redelivery bond or other applicable customs bond to the responsible Customs office.
 If the facts warrant, and the article was under detention, and the Notice of Refusal of Admission has not been issued, immediately issue a Notice of Refusal to the owner or consignee, with a copy to Customs.